top of page

 • Players cannot drop and hide resources found in caches other than at their base.

-• Resources on a person must be dropped when tagged or hit by a dart.
+• Resources on a person must be dropped when the player is tagged or hit by a dart.
 At that point any human can pick them back up as long they aren’t carrying another resource.
 Undead cannot pick up resources.

 • Coins are used to make purchases by the human faction